wesovilabs/gherkinize/README.md

 ## The code

 This project is completely developed in **Go**.
-Please don't hate me so much if the code contains bad practices since I am just learning about Go coding.
+Please don't hate me so much if the code contains bad practices since I am just learning about Go coding ;-)